 Having your credit monitored will alert you when your lines of credit are being applied for or added to your account - this way you'll know exactly what's going on with your credit.
 However, If you will not actively be applying for any lines of credit in the foreseeable future, you can consider putting a freeze on your credit.

 A credit freeze is also known as a security freeze and it allows you to restrict access to your credit report - this means lenders will not be able to access your credit to approve any unauthorized lines of credit until you remove the freeze.
 You can get a freeze on your credit from each of the 3 major credit bureaus - Equifax, transunion, and Experian.

 3. Change any online passwords and pins associated with your financial information

-What to do if you are victim of identify theft or credit fraud
+What to do if you are a victim of identity theft or credit fraud

-If you find out that you’ve been of identify theft or credit fraud then you want to take action to rectify the situation as quickly as possible.
+If you find out that you’ve been a victim of identity theft or credit fraud then you want to take action to rectify the situation as quickly as possible.
 Here are steps to take:

 - Alert the credit bureaus to report the situation and place a fraud alert or freeze on your credit reports to prevent any additional damage from being done.

 - Contact your creditors or service providers to report the situation and dispute any fraudulent claims made in your name.